 Joan Caldarera holds a BA in English from the University of Rochester, an MA in Drama from the University of Toronto, and a Ed.D. in Educational Leadership from U.C.
 Davis.
 Dr. Caldarera began at San Francisco Waldorf School teaching Kindergarten for four years then graduated her first class, which she took from the fifth grade, in June 1993, before leading a second class from first through fifth grades.
 Having previously chaired the high school planning committee, she joined the high school faculty in 1997, teaching and serving as High School Chair for five years.
 From there she moved to the Head of Administration position, which she held for four years.
 Her two eldest children graduated from SFWS in 1990 and 1994, while son Michael-Tobias was in the first SFWHS graduating class and son Andreas graduated in 2009.

 Danielle Dignan is a founding partner of DM Development, a San Francisco-based boutique real estate development and investment firm.
-Prior to her real estate endeavors, Danielle taught field courses in the mountains and on the coast for the National Outdoor Leadership School (NOLS), taught offshore sail training, and wrote professionally for sailing magazines.
+Prior to her real estate endeavors, Danielle taught field courses in the mountains and on the water for NOLS (the National Outdoor Leadership School), taught offshore sail training, and wrote professionally for sailing magazines.
 She is a USCG licensed captain and has a BA in history from the University of Rhode Island, where she rowed crew.
 Danielle also serves on the NOLS Board of Trustees.
 She lives in San Francisco with her husband and their two children, and also spends as much time as possible on the southern coast of Maine.
 She is often found outside sailing, surfing or playing tennis.
-She is a member of the NOLS Advisory Council.